 Of course, the Excel sheet was protected with a password, because the data protection regulation strictly prohibits anything else xD

-Of course, Mr. Lustig activates the contents, as Mr. Immerböser from SuperSchnell GmbH has already pointed out in the e-mail that this is necessary for password protection.
+Of course, Mr. Lustig activates the content, as Mr. Immerböser from SuperSchnell GmbH has already pointed out in the e-mail that this is necessary for password protection.
 The result then looks like this:

-The macro downloaded a file “poc_HanseSecure.exe” from the internet, saved it on the desktop (see links above) and executed it.
-At this point, the program does nothing more than display a MessageBox.
+The macro downloaded a file “poc_HanseSecure.exe” from the Internet, saved it to the desktop (see links above) and executed it.
+The program does nothing else at this point than display a MessageBox.
 A real attacker would not have displayed the first Powershell window, nor used a message box as a payload.
-Instead, the latter would have either encrypted all writable files (including those on servers) or secretly installed a backdoor to carry out more perfidious attacks.
+Instead, the latter would have either encrypted all writable files (including on servers) or secretly installed a backdoor to carry out more perfidious attacks.

 There are two main ways to prevent these types of attacks (which account for 85% of the more perfidious phishing attacks…):

-If no macros are used in the company, you are very welcome to simply close this gate to hell and deactivate macros as a matter of principle 😉
+If no macros are used in the company, you can very gladly just close this gate to hell and basically disable macros 😉

 If only specific user groups need macros (for example sales & marketing, who else xD), you could also think about a GPO that excludes this user group from disabling.

-The solution with significantly more effort, but which still allows the use of macros across the board, is macro signing.
+The solution with significantly more effort, but which still enables the use of macros across the board, is macro signing.

-Here it is also configured via GPOs that only macros can be executed which have been signed accordingly.
-An example of how you could sign macros has been summarized by Microsoft in a couple of posts.
+GPOs are also used to configure that only macros that have been signed accordingly can be executed.
+An example of how to sign macros has been summarized by Microsoft in some posts.